YYF-Tommy/GlobeSumm/README.md

 - Chronological Recurrent Summarization (CRS)

-  - Our summary annotation approach is conducted under the CRS schema, aiming to distill key infor- mation from news articles in chronological order.
+  - Our summary annotation approach is conducted under the CRS schema, aiming to distill key information from news articles in chronological order.
 Specifically, we begin by organizing these news documents in order of their respective timestamps.
 Then the summarization process is initiated by generating a concise summary for the first two articles.
 The obtained summary is then integrated with the subsequent article, and iteratively throughout the whole document set.

 <p align="center">
   <img src="figures/pipeline.png" width="750">